12 Best Squat Rack Exercises You Should Try

 Q: What does a squat rack work out?

-A: A squat rack will allow you to work out with an Olympic barbell on compound exercises, with the added benefit of a built-in safety mechanism.
+A: A rack will allow you to work out with an Olympic barbell on compound exercises, with the added benefit of a built-in safety mechanism.
 The most commonly used exercise is the squat, but you can also do rack pulls, overhead presses, bent over, and lunges, to name a few.
-Many squat racks also feature a pull-up bar, allowing you to pull-ups and chin-ups.
+Many racks also feature a pull-up bar, allowing you to pull-ups and chin-ups.

 Q: Is a squat rack effective?